lawrencecpaulson/lawrencecpaulson.github.io/_posts/2026-04-23-Why_not_Lean.md

 Groups in Cambridge, INRIA, Cornell and further afield built tools using ML, including early versions of HOL, Coq (now Rocq) and Nuprl.
 The HOL group was firmly fixated on hardware verification, but the need to verify floating point hardware brought with it a need for real analysis.
-Soon, [John Harrison had proved](https://doi.org/10.1007/978-1-4471-1591-5) some serious mathematics, such as the prime number theorem.
+Soon, [John Harrison had proved](https://doi.org/10.1007/978-1-4471-1591-5) some serious mathematics, such as the prime number theorem via Cauchy’s integral formula.
 He set himself the task of verifying as many of the famous *[100 theorems](https://www.cs.ru.nl/~freek/100/)* as possible, and HOL Light often tops the table.
-If Isabelle has sometimes surpassed HOL Light, it is because I stole and ported so many of their formalisations.
+If Isabelle has sometimes surpassed HOL Light, it is because I stole so many of their formalisations.

 By 2014, these systems had been used to formalise a string of advanced results.
 Here is a fairly arbitrary list: